[Most Recent Entries]

 : We'll meet in the lobby on our new facility, Rieger Scholarship Hall

-In the evenings, we usually head downtown for dinner and a stroll through the streets; at night, people usually gather in our lobby space to talk, write, watch SF movies, watch thunderstorms... you can be as deeply immersed as you want in either writing, connecting, or both.
+In the evenings, we usually gather in the lobby at 6:00pm and head downtown for dinner and a stroll through the streets; at night, people usually gather in our lobby space to talk, write, watch SF movies, watch thunderstorms... you can be as deeply immersed as you want in either writing, connecting, or both.

 If you're staying in the hall, you'll get an access card; if you're a local, we'll either get you an access card or make sure you can get into the hall before 1:00pm.

-Friday afternoon is our "Secrets of Successful Science Fiction
+Our lasts Friday afternoon is the annual "Secrets of Successful Science Fiction

 " chat with our attending guest authors (and editors, if they're here) as the professional conclusion to the Workshops.
 That evening is the Campbell Conference Awards Ceremony